Paul Ford

 Evidence

-Examples are anonymised to respect client confidentiality.
+Examples are anonymised to respect client and agency confidentiality..

 A face-recognition component was unpredictable in real-world conditions.
 We built fallback paths and made the go/no-go criteria specific.
+We prepared a Q&A script for the client support team, and launch stopped being a coin toss.

 Vendor charging for in-scope fixes